KingTheSim/blockchain_project/README.md

 28.02.2023
 Added a class Node.
 It is where the nodes will be stored.
 It has methods to add, remove, block nodes, aswell as to return all valid, non-blocked and non-removed nodes.

+22.03.2023
+Reverted to a really old version of the blockchain.
+Here, all of the functionalities work.
+I'll continue from this point and try to not create non-working spaghetty code.